-After gathering personality information, FICO scores, and performance feedback from direct supervisors for over 100 people, Bernerth et al. discovered that credit scores were in fact positively related to conscientiousness, task performance, and OCBs, whereas agreeableness was negatively related as expected.
+The researchers specifically hypothesized that conscientiousness, task performance, and organizational citizenship behavior (OCBs) would be positively related to employee credit scores, while neuroticism, extraversion, agreeableness, and workplace deviance would be negatively related.
+After gathering personality information, FICO scores, and performance feedback from direct supervisors for over 100 people, the researchers discovered that credit scores were in fact positively related to conscientiousness, task performance, and OCBs, whereas agreeableness was negatively related as expected.
 Surprisingly, the authors did not find a relationship between extraversion, neuroticism, and workplace deviance, this suggested that people with a poor credit score may not deserve as much stigma as popularly thought.

 So, while credit scores do seem to be a viable tool for screening applicants, the evidence does not support the generally held belief that applicants with poor credit scores are “up to no good.”
 However, the authors qualified this conclusion by suggesting different results might be found if self-report deviance data were available from the financial industry in particular.
 Another word of caution: although a credit score could be used as a selection tool it may also be subject to adverse impact on protected groups and negative impressions by applicants; thus, more research may be needed to determine if the practice is really worth it.